 The Canary Fund (the "Fund") is a non-profit California corporation dedicated to the goal of identifying cancer early through a simple blood test and then isolating it with imaging.
-Since 2004, the Fund has raised approximately \$57 million and committed approximately \$55 million to early detection research.
+Since 2004, the Fund has raised approximately \$67 million and committed approximately \$56 million to early detection research.
 The Fund's collaborative research programs span multiple disciplines and institutions and all of the organization's program donations are utilized for early detection research activities.
-The 2013 and 2012 operating costs of the Fund of approximately \$1,595,000 and \$1,259,000, respectively, have been underwritten by grants from Don Listwin, the Listwin Family Foundation, and generous donations to the Founders Fund, The Canary Bike Challenge, and Early Detection Luncheon Series.
+The 2014 and 2013 operating costs of the Fund of approximately \$1,590,000 and \$1,595,000, respectively, have been underwritten through generous donations to the Founders Fund by individuals and foundations as well as by donations to The Canary Bike Challenge and Early Detection Luncheon Series.
 As a result, 100% of all other donations are expected to be available for funding current and future program expenses.